 - Real Wealth Management requires an ongoing focus on the elements of accumulation, growth, preservation and transition of wealth in making decisions about income and capital at each stage of life.

-Participants in this course will have a sound working knowledge of the principles of Real Wealth Management - the four elements - and how to apply them to joint decision-making using the Real Wealth Management Process.
+Participants in this course will have a sound working knowledge of the principles of Real Wealth Management - the four elements: accumulation, growth, preservation and transition- and how to apply them to joint decision-making using the Real Wealth Management Process.
 Using sophisticated tax-efficiency calculators, which integrate tax and financial planning in a client-centric manner within the context of ongoing economic circumstances, students will learn to analyze income and build capital pools with sustainability in mind.

-- Section A: Chapters 1 to 4: In this section we will lay the foundation of Real Wealth Management by thinking of the work advisors do from a uniquely different perspective: how to help clients achieve affluence in the way they use their money, based on their trigger questions leading to financial decision-making.
+- Modules 1 to 4: In these modules, we will lay the foundation of Real Wealth Management by thinking of the work advisors do from a uniquely different perspective: how to help clients achieve affluence in the way they use their money, based on their trigger questions leading to financial decision-making.

-- Section B: Chapters 5 to 8: In this section we explore the four elements of Real Wealth Management in-depth as part of a strategic process of accumulating, growing, preserving and transitioning wealth throughout a lifecycle approach.
+- Modules 5 to 8: In these modules, we explore the four elements of Real Wealth Management in-depth as part of a strategic process of accumulating, growing, preserving and transitioning wealth throughout a lifecycle approach.

-- Section C: Chapter 6 to 12: In this section we take this information and formulate it into specific practice management strategies so that you can begin to implement these concepts into your practice today with a view to multi-generation wealth management.
+- Modules 6 to 11: In these modules, we take this information and formulate it into specific practice management strategies so that you can begin to implement these concepts into your practice today with a view to multi-generation wealth management.